serVmik/Brain-games/README.md

 Eenjoy the game and good luck!

 How to install the brain-games: https://asciinema.org/a/XmBG1NT0RfFCQStuJQDmYwJKm
+Code to install the game:
+pip install --user hexlet_code-0.1.0-py3-none-any.whl

 Game "Parity check"
 How to run the game: https://asciinema.org/a/jBwDXnNncGL78oj0ffy6eSpPs